DarkArcanine/fairgame/README.md

 #### Installation Raspberry Pi 4 (2 GB+)

-This is an abridged version of the community created document by UnidentifiedWarlock and Judarius.
-It can be found [here](https://docs.google.com/document/d/1VUxXhATZ8sZOJxdh3AIY6OGqwLRmrAcPikKZAwphIE8/edit).
-If the steps here don't work on your Pi 4, look there for additional options.
+This is an abridged version of the community created document by UnidentifiedWarlock and Judarius (link to this document can be found at end of this section, however you should **follow the README directions first!**).
+If the README steps don't work on your Pi 4, look at that document for additional options.
 This hasn't been tested on a Pi 3, but given enough RAM to run Chrome, it may very well work.
 Let us know.

 ```shell
 sudo apt update